cspoojary/Structured-Query-Language/complete_notes/01_Sql_basics.md

 | `UUID`     | Unique identifier       |
 | `GEOMETRY` | Spatial data            |
 ----
+### Interview Question
+Q1.
+What are SQL data types?
+Q2.
+Difference between CHAR and VARCHAR.
+Q3.
+What are numeric data types?
+Q4.
+What is DECIMAL(10,2)?
+Explain precision & scale.
+Q5.
+What is boolean data type?

+### Practical
+Q1.
+Create a student table with all data types.
+Q2.
+How do you store date and time in SQL?

+---
 ## Comments in SQL
 Used to explain the SQL code.
 ```sql